101 Things to do in Bournemouth – Tower Park

 Rear of Splashdown

 Opening times vary with the park being closed completely or closed during the week for much of the year, opening mainly at weekends and during the school holidays.
 Further details can be found here.
-Entry prices start at £18 per person, raising to £19 from April.
+It’s not cheap.
+Entry prices start at £20 per person for a two hour session (£18 for children age 1 to 4, which is currently reduced to £9 due to the closure of Ricky’s Reef).

 Vue

-The former Cineworld complex has closed down, with Vue taking over in summer 2025 following an extensive refurbishment.
-The new cinema reopened in August with a day of £1 screenings and a party with plenty of prizes to be won.
-Orla was very excited about winning a bag of chocate!
+In 2025, Vue took over the park’s cinema complex and undertook extensive refurbishment.
+The new cinema opened in August with a day of £1 screenings and a party with plenty of prizes to be won.
+Orla was very excited about winning a bag of chocolate!
 The new cinema offers 10 screens with luxury reclining seats and a self-service food court.

 Opening Day at Vue